 ur entire range of activities is continually developing along with the demands and needs of our pupils, and to optimise the great range of talents within the School’s staff.
 Activities often exist in many different areas of School life be they academic or otherwise, and there is a great deal of integration between the major programmes we operate.
 These consist of the Combined Cadet Force, The Duke of Edinburgh’s Award Scheme and Community Service.

 All these thriving extracurricular activities at St Edward’s teach invaluable life skills and provide unforgettable experiences of self-discovery and adventure.
-In addition to the main activities listed, the School offers ceramics, chess, climbing, cycle maintenance, debating, life skills, textiles and theatre crew.
+In addition to the main activities listed, the School offers Kinema Classics Cinema, Bee Keeping, rowing, Teddies on Camera, jewellery making, orchestra, life skills, and theatre crew.
 This programme is constantly being updated as new facilities and opportunities become available.